Alberta Teachers' Association logo in colour, all one line.

 2. prospective teachers to consider how students learn and why, their own teaching strategies, and the social and cultural milieu that influences learning and teaching within schools; and

-Teacher education programs in Alberta universities and the teaching profession share in the commitment to foster these opportunities.
+Teacher education programs in Alberta institutions and the teaching profession share in the commitment to foster these opportunities.
 The field experience program will continue to be a matter of ongoing examination, refinement, enrichment and improvement involving preservice teacher education programs, the Association, the Department of Education and other relevant government departments as well as partner groups.

 Required Basic Features of an Effective Field Experience

-4. an opportunity for field experience in both rural and urban settings;
+8. offer opportunities in both rural and urban settings;

 Benefits of a Field Experience Program Within A School